sparrowapp-dev/sparrow-app/docs/CODE_PATTERNS.md

 ## Variable Declarations

 - Use descriptive and specific names for variables, functions, and classes.
-For example, isCreateWorkspaceModalOpen is preferred over isModalOpen, as it clearly conveys the variable's purpose and context.

   ```
     // ✅ Preferred